 A wholefood plant-based diet is about thinking consciously, environmentally and ethically about the food we eat, where it comes from and how it’s produced.
 Ultimately, what we put in our bodies, influences not only our inner health, such as our thoughts, emotions and personal vibration, but also the outer world, as in environmental pollution, food and resource waste, worker exploitation, animal welfare and the general drift away from natural practices.

 Some argue that the human being is designed and built for eating a plant-based diet.
 Others suggest that early humans enjoyed far greater health prior to the growing of crops and sourcing of food staples from domesticated animals.
 While the origins of man and the kind of diet we originally had are open to debate, what has most definitely paved the way to the adoption of our current dietary habits is the development of many large profit-based industries and food manufacturing / processing plants.

 Is it really so inconceivable that we could survive on plants, when a great portion of living beings on this planet (human and non-human alike) do just that.
 Elephants, gorillas, moose, even bears, are plant eaters.
 They eat straight from the source.
 Fresh and natural.
 Their diet contains all that they need, and is localised and seasonal.
 Undomesticated animals rarely suffer deficiencies when allowed to roam wild and free in nature.
 It’s also rare to find one cooking its supper. :)

-Studies are starting to prove what many have known for decades, even hundreds or thousands of years (back to ancient Greece and India), that a wholefood plant-based diet is the most natural for our body-mind-spirit.
+Studies are starting to prove what many have known for decades, even hundreds or thousands of years (back to ancient Greece and India), that a wholefood plant-based diet is the most natural for our body-mind-soul.
 Confirmed benefits range from prevention of heart disease, cancer and obesity, to conservation of water and freeing up of land for sustainable natural farming practices.